yereverluvinunclebert/SteamyDock/README.md

 o Requires a steamydock folder in C:\Users\<user>\AppData\Roaming\
 eg: C:\Users\<user>\AppData\Roaming\steamydock

+Requires the following files to exist in folder above:

+* docksettings.ini
+* iconsettings.dat
+* iconsettings.db

-Requires a docksettings.ini file to exist in C:\Users\<user>\AppData\Roaming\PzEasteamydockrth The above will be created automatically by the compiled program when run for the first time.
+The docksettings.ini will be created automatically by the compiled program when run for the first time.
+The other two will need to be copied manually.
+This will be fixed soon.

 o VBSQLite12.DLL - An SQLite Wrapper used to access sqlite3win32.dll, also included with this program that is used to store configuration information for each of the icons.